Preparing for your hunt

 Once you have picked up your luggage and cleared customs you will need to make your way to the international transfer counter to drop off your luggage for your domestic flight down to Christchurch.
 Your luggage should already be tagged to Christchurch.
 The transfer counter is on your right as you exit the arrival hall.

-If you have any flight delays forcing a tight frame getting to your domestic flight, you may not be able to put your luggage on the transfer counter, you may have to take it personally to the domestic terminal.
-This is a short walk 15 minute (good way to stretch your legs) or shuttle bus (runs every 20 minutes) between the international and domestic terminals.
+If you have any flight delays forcing a tight time frame getting to your domestic flight, you may not be able to put your luggage on the transfer counter, you may have to take it personally to the domestic terminal.
+This is a short 15 minute (good way to stretch your legs) or shuttle bus (runs every 20 minutes) between the international and domestic terminals.

 Once outside the International terminal, turn right you need to follow the painted GREEN line on the footpath, this will guide you to the domestic terminal.
 If you miss your connecting flight to Christchurch, do not panic, as there are several flights throughout the day to Christchurch.
 Go to the airline counter at the domestic terminal and get them to re-ticket you on the next available flight.